Newbrict/obsidian-obligator/README.md

    previous note from the current note.
 If there is no previous note, then these variables will be blank.

-## TO-DO
+## TO-DO (In priority order)
+* Add a check that forces the terminal heading to come after the obligator heading.
+Also check for the level to be greater or equal.
-* Make the fold state carry over to the new note
+* Make the fold state carry over to the new note.
+* Move old notes to an archive folder.
-* Add a recurring note template
+* Add a recurring note template.
-* Figure out how to make this work on the phone
-* Add a check that forces the terminal heading to come after the obligator heading
+* Make it so that checked tasks which have unchecked subtasks will get copied over anyway.
 * Add an example template file.
+* Add an example settings page screenshot.
+* Figure out how to make this work on the phone.

 ## Design Philosophy
 ### Why does the terminal sequence have to be a header?